 Understand the changing adolescent body and the physical and emotional changes which will take place during puberty.

-A full breakdown of the DfE RSE policy for KS3 & KS4 can be found in Appendix 1.
+A full breakdown of the DfE RSE outcomes for KS3 & KS4 can be found in Appendix 1.

 Inclusion and Equality

-In teaching RSE and HE we recognise that young people will bring prior learning and real-life experiences to their learning and our curriculum endeavours to respect and build on them.
+In teaching RSE and HE we recognise that boys will bring prior learning and real-life experiences to their learning and our curriculum endeavours to respect and build on them.

-In this way, our curriculum recognises and respects pupils’ different abilities, levels of maturity and personal circumstances; for example their own sexual orientation, gender identity, faith or culture (which may, depending on their age and maturity, not be something they have yet considered or may be emerging) or the sexual orientation, gender identity, faith or culture of their immediate family, close friends and wider community.
+In this way, our curriculum recognises and respects boys’ different abilities, levels of maturity and personal circumstances; for example their own sexual orientation, gender identity, faith or culture (which may, depending on their age and maturity, not be something they have yet considered or may be emerging) or the sexual orientation, gender identity, faith or culture of their immediate family, close friends and wider community.

 Pupils with special educational needs and disabilities (SEND)

-RSE and HE will be accessible for all pupils.
+RSE and HE will be accessible for all boys.
 High quality teaching is differentiated and personalised, this is the starting point to ensure accessibility for all pupils.
-Brymore is also mindful of the preparing for adulthood outcomes as set out in the SEND code of practice, when preparing these subjects for pupils with SEND.
+Brymore is also mindful of the preparing for adulthood outcomes as set out in the SEND code of practice, when preparing these subjects for boys with SEND.

-Brymore Academy is aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
-Relationships Education can also be a priority for some pupils, for example some with Social, Emotional and Mental Health Needs or learning disabilities.
+Brymore Academy is aware that some boys are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
+Relationships Education can also be a priority for some boys, for example some with Social, Emotional and Mental Health Needs or learning disabilities.

-For some pupils there may be a need to tailor content and teaching to meeting the specific needs of children at different development stages.
+For some boys there may be a need to tailor content and teaching to meeting the specific needs of children at different development stages.

 Assessment of Learning

-As with any learning, the assessment of young people’s personal, social and emotional development is important.
+As with any learning, the assessment of boys’ personal, social and emotional development is important.
 It provides information that indicates their progress and achievement informs the development of the programme.

-Young people do not pass or fail in this area of learning.
+Boys do not pass or fail in this area of learning.
 Opportunities to reflect on their own learning and personal experiences and to set personal goals and agree strategies to reach them will be provided.
-This process of reflective assessment has a positive impact on young people’s self-awareness and self-esteem, and there are opportunities to record learning and progress in different ways.
+This process of reflective assessment has a positive impact on boys’ self-awareness and self-esteem, and there are opportunities to record learning and progress in different ways.

-We will assess pupil’s learning through; in class question and answer, discussion, group work, peer assessment, self-assessment and marking.
+We will assess boys’ learning through; in class question and answer, discussion, group work, peer assessment, self-assessment and marking.

 Roles and Responsibilities

-The Trust

-The Trust will:

-Provide a suite of fully resourced RSE lesson plans for all key stages.

-Monitor the implementation of the policy across all Academies within the Trust

-Monitor pupil progress to ensure that pupils achieve expected outcomes but aspire to achieve beyond their personal best

-Support the professional development of all staff, in relation to RSE, across BCT, including inset training, as required.

 The Academy Board of Governors

 The Academy Board of Governors will ensure: